-If you recently upgraded WooCommerce Subscriptions to the much awaited and hotly anticipated version 2.1, you may find that there are a few nifty new features.
+If you recently updated WooCommerce Subscriptions to the much awaited and hotly anticipated version 2.1, you may find that there are a few nifty new features.

 Things like automatically retrying failed payments are now a thing, and much more.

-But, as with any upgrade, you may run into issues and incompatibilities.
+But, as with any update, you may run into issues and incompatibilities.
 This will be particularly so with this release, which is a somewhat major version shift, which introduces said nifty new features.

 Do it in Staging